-Amibroker is a technical analysis and trading software platform that is designed to help traders analyze market trends, test trading strategies, and optimize their trading systems.
-It is popular among both professional traders and individual investors, and is known for its advanced charting capabilities, powerful and fast backtesting features, and user-friendly interface.
+Amibroker is a consumer trading software package for technical analysis, charting and backtesting.
+It is a trading software platform that is designed to help traders analyze market trends, test trading strategies, and optimize their trading systems.
+It is popular among both professional traders and individual investors and is probably best known for its advanced charting capabilities, powerful and fast backtesting features, and user-friendly interface.
+Amibroker is a desktop application that you install on your PC rather than cloud-based software.

-In addition to its powerful analysis tools, Amibroker also offers a range of features that help traders manage their portfolio and execute trades.
-It has a built-in portfolio manager that allows you to track your positions and manage your risk.
-It also has real-time data feed integrations with various exchanges, allowing you to get real-time quotes and place trades directly from the software.
-It is also possible to draw data from multiple other sources including Norgate Data (which I use for US, Australian and Canadian stocks) and Metastock Data (which I use for all other stock markets).
+In addition to its powerful analysis tools, Amibroker also offers a range of features that help traders manage their portfolios and execute trades such as its built-in portfolio manager that allows you to track your positions and manage your risk.

 Overall, Amibroker is a powerful and versatile trading platform that is suitable for both experienced traders and those just starting out.
 It offers a wide range of features and capabilities that can help traders analyze markets, test and optimize trading strategies, and execute trades with confidence.